cp-algorithms/cp-algorithms/src/graph/2SAT.md

 $$(a \lor \lnot b) \land (\lnot a \lor b) \land (\lnot a \lor \lnot b) \land (a \lor \lnot c)$$

-SAT is NP-complete, there is no known efficient solution known for it.
+SAT is NP-complete, there is no known efficient solution for it.
 However 2SAT can be solved efficiently in $O(n + m)$ where $n$ is the number of variables and $m$ is the number of clauses.

 ## Algorithm: